Searching for the neutral triple gauge couplings in the process $\mu^+\mu^-\to \gamma \nu\bar{\nu}$ at muon colliders: Introduction

 A notable evolution is occurring in the phenomenological landscape as dimension-8 operators receive rising attention from both theorists and experimentalists~\cite{Ellis:2017edi,Ellis:2018cos,Alday:2014qfa}.
-One example is neutral triple gauge couplings (nTGCs)~\cite{Gounaris:1999kf,Gounaris:2000dn,Degrande:2013kka,Senol:2018cks,Ellis:2024omd}, such as $ZZ\gamma$ and $Z\gamma\gamma$.
+One example is neutral triple gauge couplings (nTGCs)~\cite{Gounaris:1999kf,Gounaris:2000dn,Degrande:2013kka,Senol:2018cks,Senol:2022snc,Ellis:2024omd}, such as $ZZ\gamma$ and $Z\gamma\gamma$.
 The nTGCs are absent in the dimension-6 operators and the leading contributions arise from dimension-8 operators within the SMEFT approach.
 These operators generally involve the Higgs doublet $H$, and the induced nTGCs vanish in the limit as the Higgs vacuum expectation value $\langle H\rangle\to0$.
 This implies that the origin of these operators is intrinsically connected to the mechanism of spontaneous electroweak symmetry breaking.
 Consequently, probing nTGCs not only offers insight into potential NP at dimension-8 but also provides a novel avenue for exploring the dynamics of the Higgs boson and electroweak symmetry breaking.
-Phenomenological studies of these dimension-8 operators have been conducted at future $e^{+}e^{-}$ colliders including CEPC, FCC-ee, ILC and CLIC via the process $e^{+}e^{-}\to Z\gamma$ and $e^{+}e^{-}\to ZZ$(with $Z\to\ell^{+}\ell^{-},\nu\bar{\nu}$,$q\bar{q}$)~\cite{Ellis:2019zex,Ellis:2020ljj,Liu:2024tcz,Fu:2021mub,Yang:2021kyy,Guo:2024qyx,Jahedi:2022duc,Jahedi:2023myu,Ellis:2025jgt}, and at LHC and future hadron colliders via the process $pp(q\bar{q})\to Z\gamma$~\cite{Ellis:2022zdw,Ellis:2023ucy}.
+Phenomenological studies of these dimension-8 operators have been conducted at future $e^{+}e^{-}$ colliders including CEPC, FCC-ee, ILC and CLIC via the process $e^{+}e^{-}\to Z\gamma$ and $e^{+}e^{-}\to ZZ$(with $Z\to\ell^{+}\ell^{-},\nu\bar{\nu}$,$q\bar{q}$)~\cite{Ellis:2019zex,Ellis:2020ljj,Liu:2024tcz,Fu:2021mub,Yang:2021kyy,Guo:2024qyx,Jahedi:2022duc,Jahedi:2023myu,Ellis:2025jgt}, and at LHC and future hadron colliders via the process $pp(q\bar{q})\to Z\gamma$~\cite{Ellis:2022zdw,Ellis:2023ucy}. $\mu^{-}\mu^{+}\rightarrow Z\gamma\rightarrow\nu\bar{\nu}\gamma$ process at the future muon collider with a center-of-mass (c.m.) energy of 3 TeV has also been investigated to examine nTGCs~\cite{Senol:2022snc}.

 To probe energy scales beyond the reach of the LHC, a compelling objective for the next-generation energy frontier collider is to reach, and surpass, the 10 TeV scale.
 Multi-TeV muon colliders~\cite{muoncollider1,muoncollider2,muoncollider4,muoncollider6,muoncollider7,muoncollider8,Costantini:2020stv,AlAli:2021let,Han:2020uid} have been proposed for directly probing the energy frontier, combining unprecedented collision energies with a clean leptonic environment.
 Muon mass (roughly 200 times that of the electron) results in much less synchrotron radiation, making it feasible to achieve multi-TeV collisions in a reasonably compact circular accelerator.
 Moreover, muon colliders are among the most power-efficient designs in terms of luminosity per unit of energy consumed, making them especially attractive in the context of global efforts toward more sustainable and energy-efficient research infrastructure.
 Therefore, the muon collider stands out as an excellent platform for probing NP beyond the electroweak scale and for conducting precise measurements of the nTGCs.